hevmarriott/DNAscanv2/README.md

 ### Usage

 IMPORTANT: DNAscan.py is the main script performing the analyses.
 It must be in the same folder as paths_configs.py.
-Before running DNAscan please modify paths_configs.py to match your dependencies deplyment.
+Before running DNAscan please modify paths_configs.py to match your dependencies deployment.
 IMPORTANT2: All paths in DNAscan end with "/"

 Its basic use requires the following options: